Is There A Connection Between Your Thyroid and Hypertension?

-In October of 2018, my cardiologist decided that he needed to start me a medication to treat my persistent a-fib.
+In October of 2021, my cardiologist decided that he needed to start me a medication to treat my persistent a-fib.
 Within 2 weeks of beginning Amiodarone, my thyroid gland had taken a major hit.
 My thyroid was plunged into a hypothyroid state.
 This state also started to cause problems with my blood pressure.
+What is the connection between your thyroid and blood pressure?

 What Is The Thyroid